randysimpson/pi-iot/readme.md

 #### Prerequisites

-The package will only work if the Adafruit_DHT library is installed.
+If you are not using Docker or Kubernetes then you must install the Adafruit_DHT library.
 To install the Adafruit_DHT package please download the code by using:

 ```sh
 git clone https://github.com/adafruit/Adafruit_Python_DHT.git